<a href=”https://www.bloglovin.com/blog/19169371/?claim=m9cntjz23aj”>Follow my blog with Bloglovin</a>

 My hair has been looking thinner and more lifeless as I’ve got older.
 In my 20s and 30s I had lots of curly hair but I became addicted to straightening it and I think that heat treatment along with natural ageing factors have been destroying my hair.
-Back in May I made a conscious decision to put the GHDs away and to use the Aveda Invati system for three months and see if the results were worth it.
+A few months ago I made a conscious decision to put the GHDs away and to use the Aveda Invati system for three months and see if the results were worth it.

 So what is Aveda’s Invati system?
 It’s a three step regime of exfoliating shampoo, thickening conditioner and a scalp revitaliser, which promise to tackle thinning hair and hair loss.
 I bought the set which cost £99; it’s not cheap but I thought if it works it’s worth it.
 Being an Aveda product, 98% of the ingredients are ‘natural’, they include densiplex™, which is a blend of Ayurvedic herbs including Turmeric and Ginseng, the formula eliminates impurities and sebum build-up, whilst a dose of Milk Thistle Extract nourishes dry, tight scalps.